Clients book with just their contact details

 - Contact info: Phone, email, Instagram handle, preferred contact method

-- Reference images: Ideas they've shared for future work
+- Reference images: Ideas they've shared for the work

-- Health info: Allergies, skin conditions, medications that affect healing
+- Health info: Allergies, skin conditions, or medications that affect healing—if your process captures it

 - Preferences: Music they like, if they need breaks, pain tolerance